 On-campus housing registration is a separate transaction and cost from your Reunion registration.
 Residence hall accommodations are $50 per person per night.
 Forms and fees are due to Residential Operations.
 You may register online using your registration code beginning March 1, 2017.
-Registration ends April 10, 2017.
-Applications submitted after the deadline will be subject to a $10 late fee.
+After April 10, a one-time charge of $10 will be added per application.
+We recommend that you book your on-campus stay as early as possible to guarantee housing with your classmates.
 Visa, MasterCard, and American Express are accepted.

 If you have personal needs or requests (handicap accessible, cribs, etc.), please make note of these specific requests on the application.

 Cancellations must be made in writing.
 A $25 fee will be charged for cancelling any housing reservation.
 A refund, minus the fee, will be issued by the end of June if your written cancellation is postmarked by May 8, 2017.

 Hotel and other off-campus accommodations are not provided through the Office of Residential Life.
 Find information on off-campus accommodations under the Housing / Off-Campus Housing link at the top of the page.

 What to Expect During Your Stay in the Residence Halls